St. Lucia estuary and iSimangaliso Wetland Park guide

-The St. Lucia Estuary is the largest estuarine system on the African Continent and boasts the largest single populations in South Africa of hippopotamus.
-The beautiful area of Isimangaliso Wetland Park is known for its phenomenal diversity and boasts of being South Africa’s third largest protected area, it is 332.000 hectares and cover an impressive distance of 200 km of coastline.
-Bird lovers will be in paradise as the area supports in excess of 500 bird species, include a number of rare wetland and marine varieties.
+The St. Lucia Estuary is the largest estuarine system on the African Continent and features the largest single populations in South Africa of the hippopotamus.
+The beautiful area of Isimangaliso Wetland Park is known for its phenomenal diversity and to be South Africa’s third-largest protected area.
+It is 332.000 hectares and covers an impressive distance of 200 km of coastline.
+Bird lovers will be in paradise as the area supports more than 500 bird species, including some rare wetland and marine varieties.
 It is home of African elephants that roam the plains and hide in the fragrant forests but even rhino, leopard, zebra, eland, buffalo and kudu, along with majestic humpback whales, at certain times in the year.

-Its not just the wildlife but the scenery and incredible eco systems that one may enjoy while on tour.
-The park, encompassing five major ecosystems, is affectionately referred to as a ecological paradise and is home to a diversity of wildlife, birds, plants, insects, fish, reptiles and scenic beauty.
-From wetlands to Savannah grasslands to mangrove forests, unspoiled beaches and an abundance of wildlife, the Park contains three major lake systems, 8 interlinking ecosystems, 700 year old fishing tradition and 25.000 year old coastal dunes, the second highest in the world.
-The St Lucia section of the iSimangaliso Wetland Park, the most visited of the park, has a variety of activities like the boat cruise along the estuary, the whale watching just offshore from the town of St Lucia, game drives to spot wild animals, guided walks, beautiful beaches as Cape Vidal and to the oldest Game Reserve in Africa, the Hluhluwe – Imfolozi Game Reserve, which is just 1 hour drive.
+It is not just the wildlife but the scenery and incredible ecosystems that one may enjoy while on tour.
+The park, encompassing five major ecosystems, is affectionately referred to as an ecological paradise and is home to a diversity of wildlife, birds, plants, insects, fish, reptiles and scenic beauty.
+From wetlands to Savannah grasslands to mangrove forests, unspoiled beaches and an abundance of wildlife, the Park contains three major lake systems, 8 interlinking ecosystems, 700-year-old fishing tradition and 25.000-year-old coastal dunes, the second-highest in the world.
+The St Lucia section of the iSimangaliso Wetland Park, the most visited of the park, has a variety of activities like the boat cruise along the estuary, the whale watching just offshore from the town of St Lucia, game drives to spot wild animals, guided walks, beautiful beaches as Cape Vidal and to the oldest Game Reserve in Africa, the Hluhluwe – Imfolozi Game Reserve, which is just 1-hour drive.

 Ongoing improvements to signage, maps, Park road networks and visitor facilities make iSimangaliso an ideal self-drive destination.
-Entering from Bhangazhi gate ( eastern section ) and driving along the tar road, stopping at the several viewpoint like Mission rock and Catalina bay, you get to Cape Vidal.
+Entering from Bhangazhi gate ( eastern section ) and driving along the tar road, stopping at the several viewpoints like Mission rock and Catalina bay, you get to Cape Vidal.
 It is protected bay renowned for its unspoiled beaches and sport fishing.

-Once here u can have a walk along the beach or a beautiful snorkeling activity looking for the numerous fish species that frequent the area.
-It’s also a nice place where you can picnicking.
-Leaving Cape Vidal you can take the loop along the gravel road passing by Lake Bhanghazi, the Swamp Forest and the red dunes.
-Next to Bhanghazi gate there is a crocodile center where all the African species of crocodile can be seen (it hosts a reptiles section but it is temporarily closed for renovation).
-A number of excellent game viewing roads traverse the Eastern and Western Shores sections of the Park.
-There is no road that link the two sections.
-While much of the Park (Lake St Lucia Estuary, Eastern Shores, Western Shores, uMkhuze and Sodwana Bay) is easily accessible by sedan, on decent tar or gravel roads, the northern Coastal Forest section is more remote and a four wheel drive is required.
+Once here u can have a walk along the beach or a beautiful snorkelling activity looking for the numerous fish species that frequent the area.
+It’s also a nice place where you can picnic.
+Leaving Cape Vidal, you can take the loop along the gravel road passing by Lake Bhanghazi, the Swamp Forest and the red dunes.
+Next to Bhanghazi gate there is a crocodile centre where all the African species of crocodile can be seen (it hosts a reptiles section but it is temporarily closed for renovation).
+Several excellent game-viewing roads traverse the Eastern and Western Shores sections of the Park.
+No road links the two sections.
+While much of the Park (Lake St Lucia Estuary, Eastern Shores, Western Shores, uMkhuze and Sodwana Bay) is easily accessible by sedan, on decent tar or gravel roads, the northern Coastal Forest section is more remote, and a four-wheel-drive is required.

-Entering from Dukuduku gate, only 4 km from St Lucia along the R618, you start your visit of the Western section.
-Since the Park homes 4 of the big 5, driving along these roads you could spot elephants, buffalos, Rhino and also leopards.
+Entering from Dukuduku gate, only 4 km from St Lucia along the R618, you start your visit to the Western section.
+Since the Park homes 4 of the big 5, driving along these roads, you could spot elephants, buffalos, Rhino and also leopards.
 It’s also possible to spot serval, tsessebe, giraffe, nyala, white and black rhino, buffalo, zebra, red and grey duiker, and wildebeest.
-Obviously they are wild animals so you have to be lucky and pass by at the right time in the right place.
-There‘re several loops like uMphathe (with its Kweyezalukazi Lookout) and uMdoni, the uMthoma Aerial Boardwalk overlooking Lake St Lucia, and the beautiful Charter’s Creek, ideal base for birdwatching that provides opportunities to view terrestrial forest birds as well as a variety of aquatic birds, both fresh water and marine.
+Obviously, they are wild animals, so you have to be lucky and pass by at the right time in the right place.
+There‘re several loops like uMphathe (with its Kweyezalukazi Lookout) and uMdoni, the uMthoma Aerial Boardwalk overlooking Lake St Lucia, and the beautiful Charter’s Creek, ideal base for birdwatching that provides opportunities to view terrestrial forest birds as well as a variety of aquatic birds, both freshwater and marine.
 You can also enjoy the park booking a game drive with an open-vehicle with experienced driver/guide through a local tour operator.

 This 2 hours boat trip, stopping at interesting sightings along the way, allows you to view hippopotamus and crocodiles.
-A wide variety of bird life including fish eagles, kingfishers and herons are normally spotted on the tour as well.
+A wide variety of birdlife including fish eagles, kingfishers and herons are normally spotted on tour as well.